PDF Export in Blazor Pivot Table Component

 }

-By default, material theme will be applied to the pivot table during PDF exporting.
+By default, the Material theme is applied to the exported PDF document.

 @using Syncfusion.Blazor.PivotView